Listen again – Cell therapy webinar: Assessing off-target liabilities and generating tox data for INDs

-Join us for a free webinar to hear guest speakers from Juno/BMS and Novartis discuss their experiences of off-target safety assessment of biologics and cell therapies, including CAR T.
+Our recent webinar features guest speakers from Juno/BMS and Novartis discussing their experiences of off-target safety assessment of biologics and cell therapies, including CAR T.

 Novartis experience with the Retrogenix platform to assess the specificity of biologics and cell therapies